CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 ## You should know the answers to these questions:

-### How does Software Engineering differ from programming?

-- Software Engineering involves a systematic, disciplined, and quantifiable approach to developing, operating, and maintaining software.
-Programming is just a subset, focusing on writing code.

 ### Why is programming only a small part of the cost of a “real” software project ?

-- Significant effort and cost come from requirements gathering, design, testing, maintenance, documentation, and quality assurance.
+- Programming is only a small part because real software projects involve extensive activities like requirements collection, analysis, design, testing, maintenance, and quality assurance.
+These activities require significant time and resources beyond just writing code.

 ### Give a definition for “traceability”.

 - Traceability is the ability to relate components of a system back to their originating requirements to predict the impact of changes.

-### What is the difference between analysis and design?

-- Analysis involves understanding and specifying "what" a system should do.
-Design focuses on "how" the system will achieve the requirements.

 ### Explain verification and validation in simple terms.

-- Verification ensures the system is built correctly (meets specifications).
-Validation ensures the system does what the user needs.
+- **Validation:** Ensures that the requirements specifications match what the customer needs.
+It answers the question, "Are we building the right product?"
+- **Verification:** Ensures that the product meets the requirements specifications.
+It answers the question, "Are we building the product right?"

 ### Why is the “waterfall” model unrealistic?
 Why is it still used?

-- Unrealistic due to its rigid phases and difficulty accommodating changes.
-It's used because of its simplicity and visibility for management.
+- **Completeness:** It requires customers to define all requirements upfront, which is often impractical.
+- **Time:** A working version is only available at the end, leading to potential misalignment with customer expectations.
+- **Idealism:** It assumes a linear process, while real projects often require iteration.
+- **Change:** Adapting to changes in requirements is difficult and costly later in the process.

 ### Can you explain the difference between iterative development and incremental development?

-- Iterative involves refining parts of the system through repetition.
-Incremental means delivering smaller, functional parts of the system progressively.
+- **Iterative Development:** Involves revisiting and refining parts of the system to improve them, often through cycles of feedback and enhancement.
+- **Incremental Development:** Focuses on delivering the system in small, functional pieces, allowing for early tangible results and a running version at all times.

+### List the 6 principles of extreme programming.

+1. Fine-scale feedback
+2. continuous process improvement
+3. shared understanding
+4. programmer welfare
+5. coding -> first unit test then code
+6. testing -> all code must have tests, acceptance tests are run often

+### What is a “sprint” in the SCRUM process?

+- A sprint is a time-boxed period (typically 2 to 4 weeks) during which a potentially shippable product increment is developed.
+Features are selected from the product backlog, and the sprint is the phase in the SCRUM process where actual programming occurs.

+---

+### How does Software Engineering differ from programming?

+- Software Engineering involves a systematic, disciplined, and quantifiable approach to developing, operating, and maintaining software.
+Programming is just a subset, focusing on writing code.

+### What is the difference between analysis and design?

+- Analysis involves understanding and specifying "what" a system should do.
+Design focuses on "how" the system will achieve the requirements.

 ### How do you decide to stop in the spiral model?